Family Leadership Opportunities

 District-level advisory committees:

-The SF Board of Education creates advisory committees for the purpose of meeting legal requirements and/or for providing advice and involvement in matters of interest to the District.
+The SF Board of Education recognizes advisory committees created for the purpose of meeting federal, state and/or local legal requirements, and to provide advice and stakeholder perspectives in matters of interest to the District.

-Advisory committees in SFUSD have included the District English Learner Advisory Committee (DELAC), District Advisory Committee (DAC), Community Advisory Council for PEEF (Public Education Enrichment Fund), Community Advisory Council for Special Education (CAC) , Parent Advisory Council (PAC), African American Parent Advisory Committee (AAPAC), and Student Advisory Council (SAC), among others.
-Please visit www.sfusd.edu for more information.
+Advisory committees in SFUSD have included the District English Learner Advisory Committee (DELAC), District Advisory Committee (DAC), Community Advisory Council for PEEF (Public Education Enrichment Fund), Community Advisory Committee for Special Education (CAC), African American Parent Advisory Council (AAPAC), Parent Advisory Council to the Board of Education (PAC), and Student Advisory Council (SAC), among others.
+Please visit www.sfusd.edu/connect/get-involved/advisory-councils-committees for more information.